A Nabatean city on the Incense Route, which became an impressive desert city during the Roman and Byzantine periods.

 After completing the tour of the the southern villa, you continue to drive up the access road and reach to the parking area on the south-east side of the city.
 This is where the walking tour of the city begins.

 A lookout tower, dated to the Roman period, is the first interest point inside the city.
-Its location on the plan of the city is indicated by a red square on the right.
+Its location on the plan of the city is indicated by a red square.

 The tower is built along the city wall.
 It was constructed in 294 AD according to the inscription above its entrance.